 Sign up in person at your local Social Security office, bringing a copy of your Notice of Creditable Coverage with you.

-Enroll within two months of your existing plan expires.
+Enroll within two months of your existing plan expiration.

 Request a Notice of Creditable Coverage from your employer or benefits administrator for each part of Medicare for which you missed enrollment.